The last semi-modal on our list is “used to”, which you will probably be very familiar with. You have probably used “used to” to talk about habits:

 I never used to be so stressed before I started working at this job.

-Like other modal and semi-modal verbs, “used to” only has one form, not changing to accomodate the person or people used with it.
+Like other modal and semi-modal verbs, “used to” only has one form, not changing to accommodate the person or people used with it.
 Note the -d is always there in the positive sense.
 It is never “use to”.